A Short History of Disc Golf

 Late 1950's

 Wham-O became interested in this flying disc in 1955 and about a year later began marketing the Pluto Platter after acquiring the rights from Morrison.
-In July 1957, the name was changed to "Wham-O Frisbee." after the company heard about the pie tin game on the east coast called Frisbie-ing.
+In July 1957, the name was changed to "Wham-O Frisbee" after the company heard about the pie tin game on the east coast called Frisbie-ing.
 In 1958, the first International Frisbee Tournament was held in Eagle Harbor, Michigan.

 Early 1960's

-Copar Company of Chicago markets a disc called "Sky Saucer" that included a rulebook for the game of "Sky Golf."
+Copar Company of Chicago markets a disc called the Sky Saucer that included a rulebook for the game of "Sky Golf" (similar to Frisbee Horseshoes).

-Early 1964
+1964

 Wham-O introduces the "Official Pro Model" to be used for all disc sports, including disc golf.